salamandered's Personal Name List

 Gender: Feminine

-Usage: Medieval Spanish, Medieval Basque, Medieval Galician
+Usage: Medieval Spanish, Medieval Basque, Medieval Galician, Medieval Portuguese

 Rating: 10% based on 2 votes

 Derived from Spanish urraca "magpie", ultimately from Latin furax "thievish".
-Several medieval queens of Navarre bore this name.
+Several queens of medieval Spain and Portugal bore this name.

 Umayma